-During laser hair removal, a laser emits a light that is absorbed by the pigment (melanin) in the hair.
-Light energy is converted to heat, which damages the tube-like sacs inside the skin (hair follicles) that produce hairs.
+Laser hair removal is a popular method of removing unwanted hair for long-term results.
+It works by using a laser to emit a light that is absorbed by the pigment (melanin) in the hair.
+This light energy is converted to heat, which damages the tube-like sacs inside the skin (hair follicles) that produce hairs.
 This damage inhibits or delays future hair growth.

 The main principle behind laser hair removal is selective photothermolysis (SPTL).
 This is the coincidence of a specific wavelength of light and the pulse duration to obtain an optimal effect on a target tissue with minimal effect on the surrounding tissue.
 Lasers can cause localized damage by selectively heating the dark target matter, melanin, thus heating the basal stem cells in the follicle, causing growth of the hair and hair follicle without heating the rest of the skin.
 Light is absorbed by dark objects but reflected by light objects and water, so laser energy can be absorbed by dark material in the hair or skin, with much more speed and intensity than just skin without any type of dark adult hair or melanin.